 Joseph Ellis Johnson was restored to membership and sent back to Kanesville immediately following the trial.
 Upon his return, he met the tiny girl child who had been born to Hannah Goddard mere days after Johnson had been whisked off to stand trial.

 Joseph Ellis Johnson would be officially sealed to Hannah in 1861, when Joseph and his families finally left Kanesville to gather to Salt Lake City.
-47 out of the endowment house."
-48 In other words, Church marriages were only performed in Salt Lake City, in the endowment house.
+19

 Making Fun of the Freighter